curl/everything-curl/project/users.md

 or that authors ask for help and tell us about their use.

-The curl license says users need to repeat it somewhere, like in the documentation, but that's not easy for us to find in many cases and it's also not easy for us to do anything about should they decide not to follow the small license requirement.
+The curl license says users need to repeat it somewhere, like in the documentation, but that is not easy for us to find in many cases and it's also not easy for us to do anything about should they decide not to follow the small license requirement.